-If you know where to look, there is a huge selection of independent cafes who will serve you the perfect cup of coffee in York.
+If you know where to look, there is a huge selection of independent cafes who will serve you the perfect cup of coffee (or hot chocolate) in York.
 Many also offer delicious cakes and brunches worth getting out of bed for on the weekend.
 I now know many of these coffee shop owners and baristas by name.
 So next time you are in town, make sure you stop by at a few of these top coffee shops in York and tell them that Shelley at Wander & Luxe sent you!

 A Coffee Lover’s Guide to Coffee Shops in York

 This coffee shop within the York city walls is located on Goodramgate and is definitely one of York’s hidden gems.
 It is run by a husband and wife team, with Annalise being a fellow Australian.
 They serve up amazing coffee alongside delicious breakfast, lunch and cakes.
 Step into the unassuming shop front where you will be greeted by friendly staff and find a comfy spot to enjoy your coffee from inside this quirky cafe.

 This espresso bar is unlike any of the other coffee shops in York, as it is housed in a unique horsebox in the Shambles Markets.
 Owners, Laura and Mark, have combined their passion for quality and a love of coffee to bring you a homemade and wholesome menu, all tied together with an Australian twist.
 See, I told you that us Aussies love our coffee.